-Ken Howard, LCSW, founder of GayTherapyLA.com, is available to consult with producers and writers of television shows and films about gay male issues, LGBT, diversity, bullying, child development, trauma, phase-of-life, relationships, cultural issues, HIV/AIDS, psychiatric disorders, and other themes that might be featured in your project.
+Ken Howard, LCSW, CST, founder of GayTherapyLA.com and an AASECT-Certified Sex Therapist, is available to consult with producers and writers of television shows and films about gay male issues, LGBT, diversity, bullying, child development, trauma, phase-of-life, relationships, cultural issues, HIV/AIDS, psychiatric disorders, and other themes that might be featured in your project.

 At GayTherapyLA, our staff clinicians have expertise and experience in all of these areas, and more.
 We can consult with you to take your project to the next level of authenticity, meaning, and compelling value.
 Often, even a relatively brief consultation can help you spot "trouble spots" and make your project resonate with audiences with more nuances rooted in real-life experience of these specialized populations.
 Other times, ongoing or more in-depth consultation helps guide the life of your project — from outline, to writing, to production.

 A creative team, while full of talented people, can only do so much.
 None of us can be something we're not, or get experience and perspective in all walks of life.
 We help you "fill in the gaps" because we've walked the walk, talked the talk, and lived the lives that you might be depicting in your project.
 There are issues in culture, relationships, developmental issues, language, dress, habits, behaviors, "world views", and perspectives that need to be taken into consideration for many different variations on the LGBT community.
 These subtleties and variations can include gender identity, race, national origin, age, spirituality, body size/type, intellect, disability status, socio-economic status, level of acculturation, level of "out-ness", and social "circle", and more.

 But can't any gay, lesbian, LGBT person answer questions for my project?
 Why would I need to hire you?